libretime/libretime/docs/unesco-guide.md

 ---
 layout: docs
-title: AM/FM Broadcasting Guide
+title: UNESCO Public Radio Guide
 ---

-# Radio Broadcasting 101 - UNESCO Public Radio Guide

 The UNESCO publication [*Community Radio - A user's guide to the technology*](img/CommunityRadioUserGuide.pdf) features a very comprehensive guide to setting up a community radio station.